Images of Indochina & Angkor Wat (2015)

 Day 10: Angkor Wat | Spiritual Reflection

 Watch the sunrise over the main temple of Angkor Wat, an unforgettable Southeast Asia experience.
-Then walk amid the moss-peppered pathways or climb the steep temple steps to wide courtyards.
+Then, walk amid the moss-peppered pathways or climb the steep temple steps to wide courtyards.
 Contemplate the temple’s spiritual power while walking its shaded hallways wafting with incense.
 After lunch, visit Tonle Sap Lake to observe local life unfolding along its floating villages.
+Continue on with visits to Theam’s House art gallery and Artisans d’Angkor, a school for underprivileged youth specializing in the ancient crafts of wood and stone carving, lacquer ware, painting and silk weaving.

 Raffles Grand Hotel d'Angkor | Meals: B L